HeraticXYZ/Persona-Identity-Resolver/README.md

 # Persona-Identity-Resolver
-A neural network approach to solve the persona identity problem.
+A functional toolkit for disambiguating personal identity in historical records.